-Published on: Jan 18, 2016 @ 16:15 Originally Published in: 2015 (old website) (C) Jay Auger, John McIlroy, MotorSport Magazine (2006) Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.
+Published on: Jan 18, 2016 @ 16:15 Originally Published in: 2015 (old website) (C) Jay Auger (RGBS), John McIlroy (MotorSport Magazine - 2005) Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-Very little is known about the mid-engine quattro projects from Audi Sport.
-They were unofficially started in 1984 without the knowledge of the top brass at Audi/VW because the rally team knew that the “normal” Audi quattro would not remain competitive for long against the upcoming mid-engined four wheel drive contenders such as the Peugeot 205 T16 and the Lancia Delta S4.
-Basically, when Audi management found out, they killed the projects because that would have meant (in the public’s eye) that their road going quattro was not up to the task of winning rallies.
-Audi later contended that Peugeot and the others “cheated” the spirit of homologation by building specialized rally cars from scratch rather than using a standard road going model as its base.
-Basically, call it German pride or ego.
+Until fairly recently, very little was known about the mid-engine quattro projecst from Audi Sport.
+They were unofficially launched in 1984 without the knowledge of the top brass at Audi/VW because the rally team knew that the “normal” Audi quattro would not remain competitive for long against the upcoming mid-engined four wheel drive contenders such as the Peugeot 205 T16 and the Lancia Delta S4.
+Basically, when Audi management found out they killed the project because that would have meant (in the public’s eye) that their road going quattro was not up to the task of winning rallies.

 After the spectator deaths at the 1986 Portugal rally, Audi cancelled their Group B program unless the safety issues were fixed, therefore ending the Sport quattro’s career short.
 This event was sort of seen as an excuse for Audi to pull out of rallying since the parent company was already pressuring them to quit for some time.
 Group B was officially banned two rallies later after Toivonen/Cresto’s deaths at the Tour de Corse rally, which would have most likely netted the same end result for Audi.

-The FISA had made provisions to replace Group B with Group S but with a much more strict set of rules than originally planned for.
-One of these revised regulations mandated that the cars share an exterior resemblance with an actual production model.
+The FISA had made provisions to replace Group B with Group S but with a much stricter set of rules than originally planned for.
+One of these revised regulations mandated that the cars had to share an exterior resemblance with an actual production model.
 Interestingly, some evidence exists that a scale model of a future road version of the Audi Sport mid-engine Group S prototype was actually produced and tested in a wind tunnel.
-This effectively puts the car as a precursor 20 years before the R8.
-Sadly enough, Audi’s secret rally projects had everything going against them.
+This effectively puts the prototype as a precursor to Audi’s supercars, 20 years before the R8.

 Here’s a full transcript of a May 2005 MotorSport Magazine article titled: “FOR YOUR EYES ONLY: A sportscar?
 No. It’s a lost Audi rally car once shrouded in secrecy.
 Espionage by John McIlroy” (NOTE: pictures seen here are not part of the original article!)